splynx/docs/files/en/payment_systems/vulacoin/vulacoin.md

 ![3.png](3.png)

-### Add-on settings
+## Configuration

-After the installation process has completed, you have to configure add-on, navigate to `Config → Integrations → Modules list`:
+After the installation process has completed, you have to configure add-on - navigate to `Config → Integrations → Modules list`:

 ![4.png](4.png)

-Locate or search for the `splynx-vulacoin` add-on and click on the
+Locate or search for the `splynx_vulacoin_addon` add-on and click on the
 <icon class="image-icon">![edit](edit.png)</icon> (**Edit**) icon in the *Actions* column:

 ![5.png](5.png)